Lucy Tejada

 Lucy Tejada Saenz (October 9, 1920 – November 2, 2011) was a Colombian contemporary painter.
 She is the sister of Hernando Tejada, another famous Colombian artist.

 Life

 Lucy Tejada Saenz was born in Pereira, Colombia on October 9, 1920 and died in Cali, Colombia on November 2, 2011.
 She came from a family of artists (her brother was the painter Hernando Tejada).
 She lived in Cali since 1936.
 After the death of her mother, Lucy moved to Bogota to study at the Javeriana University, and graduated from the School of Fine arts.
 There she met the also painter Antonio Valencia, that later would be her husband.

-She completed her training in the Saint Fernando Arts Academy Log In ‹ Javier Amaya | escritor — WordPress and the School of Graphic Arts of Madrid, Spain.
+She completed her training in the Saint Fernando Arts Academy and the School of Graphic Arts of Madrid, Spain.
 After a trip to the Guajira, in the year 1947, she had her first exhibition.
 In the 1950s, she traveled for five years around Europe staying in Madrid, Paris and Bucharest, where she discovered the big world museums.